sonic-net/SONiC/doc/sonic-vrf-hld-v1.0.md

 SAI right now does not seem to have VRF concept, it does have VR.

-We propose to implement VR as "virtual router" and VRF as "virtual router forwarding"

-VR is defined as a logical routing system.
-VRF is defined as forwarding domain within a VR.

-As this stage, we assume one VR per system.
-Only implement VRFs within this VR.

-Accordingly, we need to add vrf_id to sai_Route_entry and add vrf attribute to sai_routeInterface object.

-An alternative method is using VR as VRF, this requires to add two attribution to VR object to support Requirement 5) (fallback lookup).
-SAI community has decided to take VR as VRF.
-So in this implementation release we use VR object as VRF object.
+Hence in this implementation release we use VR object as VRF object.

 Here are the new flags we propose to add in the SAI interface:

 ```jason